ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

   `RAM reservation = RAM size` (from Table 1)

 * {{site.data.keyword.vmwaresolutions_full}} does not preconfigure HA.
 For more information, see the AskF5 article [Creating an Active-Standby Configuration Using the Setup Utility](https://techdocs.f5.com/en-us/bigip-14-1-0/big-ip-device-service-clustering-administration-14-1-0/creating-an-active-standby-configuration-using-the-setup-utility.html){:external}.
-* For information about the activities you should perform after you deploy F5 networks, see [Working with F5 Networks BigIP in IBM Cloud for VMware](https://developer.ibm.com/recipes/tutorials/working-with-f5-networks-bigip-in-ibm-cloud-for-vmware/){:external}.
+* For information about the activities you should perform after you deploy F5 networks, see [Working with F5 Networks BigIP in {{site.data.keyword.cloud_notm}} for VMware](https://developer.ibm.com/recipes/tutorials/working-with-f5-networks-bigip-in-ibm-cloud-for-vmware/).

 ### Planning considerations
 {: #f5_considerations-planning}